Avi Kondareddy

 2024 IEEE Conference on Software Testing, Verification and Validation (ICST), IEEE, Toronto, ON, Canada

-When bugs or defects are introduced into a large scale software repository, they reduce productivity.
+Preview abstract When bugs or defects are introduced into a large scale software repository, they reduce productivity.
 Programmers working on related areas of the code will encounter test failures, compile breakages, or other anomalous behavior.
 On encounter- ing these issues, they will need to troubleshoot and determine that their changes were not the cause of the error and that another change is a fault.
 They must then find that change and revert it to return the repository to a healthy state.
 In the past, our group has identified ways to identify the root cause (or culprit) change that introduced a test failure even when the test is flaky.
 This paper focuses on a related issue: At what point does the Continuous Integration system have enough evidence to support automatically reverting a change?
 We will motivate the problem, provide several methods to address it, and empirically evaluate our solution on a large set (34,000) real world breaking changes that occurred at Google.
+View details

-In an ideal Continuous Integration (CI) workflow, all potentially impacted builds/tests would be run before submission for every proposed change.
+Preview abstract In an ideal Continuous Integration (CI) workflow, all potentially impacted builds/tests would be run before submission for every proposed change.
 In large-scale environments like Google’s mono-repository, this is not feasible to do in terms of both latency and compute cost, given the frequency of change requests and overall size of the codebase.
 Instead, the compromise is to run more comprehensive testing at later stages of the development lifecycle – batched after submission.
 These runs detect newly broken tests.
 Automated culprit finders determine which change broke the tests, the culprit change.
+In order to make testing at Google more efficient and lower latency, TAP Postsubmit is developing a new scheduling algorithm that utilizes Bug Prediction metrics, features from the change, and historical information about the tests and targets to predict and rank targets by their likelihood to fail.
+This presentation examines the association between some of our selected features with culprits in Google3.
+View details

 Flake Aware Culprit Finding